-Rontose is a deep fried Rice Bread made for a leisure weekend special breakfast.
+Rontose is a deep-fried Rice Bread made for a leisure weekend special breakfast.
 This popular Konkani delicacy is served with Dalithoy, a dal made with Toor and Potato.

 Whenever I plan my AtoZ series, I always fall back to the different Melas I have conducted in the past and I must have got a reference to this.
-I also remember bookmarking it when Ranji had shared a long time back.
-The recipe sometimes is made with just rice flour or with a mix or maida or wheat flour.
+I also remember bookmarking it when Ranji had shared it a long time back.
+The recipe sometimes is made with just rice flour or with a mix of maida or wheat flour.

-I followed Ranji’s recipe for both the Rontose and the side dish that is served called the Dalithoy made with toor dal and Potato.
-However, as expected there are so many different recipes on net and the recipes are quite simple.
-Since I have many rice flour pooris from different states, I was happy to make with a combination of maida added to the poori.
+I followed Ranji's recipe for both the Rontose and the side dish that is served called the Dalithoy made with toor dal and Potato.
+However, as expected there are so many different recipes on the net and the recipes are quite simple.
+Since I have many rice flour pooris from different states, I was happy to make a combination of maida added to the poori.

 These pooris are made on weekends served with a dal made with toor and potato.
-The dish is called as Thoy or Dalithoy or Ani Thoy, is a thin dal tempered with tempering ingredients.
+The dish is called Thoy or Dalithoy or Ani Thoy, is a thin dal tempered with tempering ingredients.
 Since I added maida to the flour, the pooris remain puffed up and crispy.

 These are the final ones for this month in the A to Z Indian Poori for alphabet R.